andersaamodt/declaration-of-individual-emancipation/declaration.md

 ##### **Separation of Church and State.** {#sec:separation-church-state}
 No religion or non-violent ritual of any kind shall be banned, nor any religion or ritual established by secular covenant.
 To establish easy and simple harmony amongst all the peoples of Earth, religions are encouraged to formalize their tenets as a separate document covenanted amongst themselves, and not superceeding or exceeding this Declaration in its wordly, good-faith effect or intent.

+##### **No Institutional Holidays.** {#sec:no-institutional-holidays}
+No state, corporation, or institution shall establish or endorse any holiday, festival, or day of observance.
+When celebration is decreed from above, it turns culture into propaganda and tradition into commerce.

 ##### **Freedom of Expression.** {#sec:free-expression}
 Speech, writing, art, code, and vehement dissent are beyond license or any requirement of prior permission. (see[@sec:free-association],[@sec:freedom-inquiry],[@sec:freedom-conscience],[@sec:digital-autonomy])